APEX TECH 2026: Building a Unified Digital Ecosystem Across the Connected Cabin

 Looking Ahead

 As the panel closed, the discussion returned to a practical question.
 How soon will streaming apps integrate directly into seatback systems?
 Norris provided a clear answer with an important condition.
-“If the licensing rights are in place by the end of the year,” he said, adding that with cloud-native platforms, “anything designed for the web on the ground can be served in the air.”
+“If the licensing rights are in place, then by the end of the year,” he said, adding that with cloud-native platforms, “anything designed for the web on the ground can be served in the air.”

 Masson noted that Panasonic already supports streaming provider caching models.
 “It’s flying today.
 It works extremely effectively,” he said.
 Asmar reinforced that the main limitation is not hardware.
 “Ultimately, the answer is now,” he said.
 “The limitation is not the hardware, it’s the licensing rights.”